Clemson 71, South Carolina 57

 Clemson 71, South Carolina 57: K.J.
 McDaniels set career highs in points (21) and rebounds (10) and added seven blocks as the host Tigers picked up a win over the archrival Gamecocks.

 McDaniels was helped by guards Jordan Roper and Rod Hall, who scored 15 and 14, respectively.
-That trio was 22-for-23 from the free-throw line, and Clemson (3-0) was 24-for-26 from the stripe as a team.
+That trio was 22-for-23 from the free-throw line, and Clemson (3-0) was 24-for-26 from the stripe.

 Forward Mindaugas Kacinas recorded his second career double-double for South Carolina (1-2), leading the team with 13 points and 12 rebounds.
 Freshman Sindarius Thornwell scored in double figures for the third straight game to start his career high, adding 10.